 Configuration Change Control Process for managing and controlling changes to the configuration of an information system or its constituent CIs.

-Configuration Management A collection of activities focused on establishing and maintaining the integrity of products and systems, through control of the processes for initializing, changing, and monitoring the configurations of those products and systems throughout the system development life cycle.
+Configuration Management A collection of activities focused on establishing and maintaining the integrity of products and systems through control of the processes for initializing, changing, and monitoring the configurations of those products and systems throughout the system development life cycle.

 Configuration Management Plan A comprehensive description of the roles, responsibilities, policies, and procedures that apply when managing the configuration of products and systems.